lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Sales predictor with random forest regressor pipeline</b></summary>

 The aim of this notebook is to predict Big Mart sales, through the use of information about the stores, products, and historical sales data.
-A machine learning pipeline will be used to automate the iterative processing steps.

-This notebook uses the [BigMart Sales data](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/) and follows the example by [Lakshay Arora.](https://www.analyticsvidhya.com/blog/2020/01/build-your-first-machine-learning-pipeline-using-scikit-learn/)
+A machine learning pipeline was used to automate the iterative processing steps.
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/random-forest/sales-predictor%20with%20pipeline.ipynb) This notebook uses the [BigMart Sales data](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/) and follows the example by [Lakshay Arora.](https://www.analyticsvidhya.com/blog/2020/01/build-your-first-machine-learning-pipeline-using-scikit-learn/)

 </details>

 <details>
  <summary><b>Kyphosis Random Forest Classification</b></summary>

-The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/random-forest/kyphosis-with-decision-trees-and-random-forest.ipynb)

-This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of the notebook is to classify whether or not a child has Kyphosis, a spinal condition, based on their age in months and number of vertebrae involved in the operation.
 This notebook compares the results between a decision tree and random forest classifier.
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/random-forest/kyphosis-with-decision-trees-and-random-forest.ipynb) This notebook was created in conjunction with the Data Science Bootcamp course.

 </details>

 ### XGBoost
 <details>
 <summary>Hourly Energy Consumption Forecasting</summary>

 The aim of this notebook is to predict hourly power consumption based on data from PJM using time series forecasting with XGBoost.
 Link for this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/xgboost/hourly-energy-consumption-forecasting/hourly%20energy%20consumption%20forecasting%20with%20XGBoost.ipynb)
 This notebook uses data from the following [link](https://www.kaggle.com/robikscube/hourly-energy-consumption) and follows the example of [Rob Muller.](https://www.kaggle.com/robikscube/tutorial-time-series-forecasting-with-xgboost)

 </details>